 - 6. I am not in government services/affiliated with a government agency or GOCC. - 7.
 I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of Philtrust Bank of any changes in the abovementioned information within five days from its occurrence.

-Done this APR 1 9 2023 at the City of Manila.
+Done this APR 19 2023 at the City of Manila.
+Done uns at the City of Mainta.

-BEATRICE ANE L. ANG
+BEATRICE JANE L. ANG